trungvose/angular-spotify/README.md

 I couldn't get the full-time report from waka time because it only shows me the latest two weeks. 🤣

-I have spent approximately 50 hours working on this project, which is almost the same amount that I worked on the first version of [jira.trungk18.com][jira].
+I have spent approximately 50 hours working on this project, which is almost the same amount as the first version of [jira.trungk18.com][jira].

 The visualizer was the most exciting feature, and I decided to start this project because of that single component.